 A grade of incomplete (I) is a temporary grade and is used to give students an opportunity to complete course requirements.
 A grade of I shall be awarded only in unique circumstances (e.g., illness, accident, etc.) that prevent a student from completing a segment of a course.
 Instructors shall issue a grade of I after receiving notification of an authorized absence from either the associate dean for academic affairs or assistant dean for student affairs.
 Additionally, students cannot have a grade of D, F or U in the course at the time an I grade is issued.
 I grades will not be used in determining a student’s grade point average or class rank.

 Instructors assigning an I grade shall complete an Incomplete Grade Report form that is filed with the Office of the Registrar and this form includes a statement of the instructor’s reason for giving the grade.

 Students who receive a grade of I should immediately contact the course coordinator to determine the assignments necessary to complete the course and the final date for completing it.
 The required assignments must be completed by the agreed upon date, not to exceed the end of the first month of the next semester.

 An I grade cannot be removed by repeating the course and a grade of I can only remain on a student’s transcript for one year, after which it is converted to an F. Instructors shall complete a Change of Grade form and submit it to the Office of the Registrar once the student has completed the agreed upon assignments.
-Please note Howdy designates the completion date.
+Note that Howdy designates the completion date.

 Grade of Withdrawn (W)

-A grade of withdrawn (W) is assigned to students that either request a withdrawal or are required to withdraw from the College.
+A grade of withdrawn (W) is assigned to students who either request a withdrawal or are required to withdraw from the college.
 Students requesting a withdrawal must do so in writing.
-These requests must be submitted to the Dean and the Dean will notify the student in writing as to the status of their request.
+These requests must be submitted to the dean and the dean will notify the student in writing as to the status of their request.

 Good Academic Standing and Minimum GPA